Pavel Ignatov - Fotolia

-Most wireless access points come with the ability to enable one of three wireless encryption standards: Wired Equivalent Privacy (WEP), Wi-Fi Protected Access (WPA) or WPA2.
-Explore the chart below to get a basic understanding of the differences between WPA, WEP and WPA2, as well as the uses and mechanisms of each one of these wireless security protocols, and to find out whether WPA, WEP or WPA2 is the best choice for your environment.
+Most wireless access points (APs) come with the ability to enable one of three wireless encryption standards: Wired Equivalent Privacy (WEP), Wi-Fi Protected Access (WPA) or WPA2.
+Find out below which is best for your wireless security needs.

 Wired Equivalency Privacy (WEP)

-Developed in the late 1990s as the first encryption algorithm for the 802.11 standard, WEP was designed with one main goal in mind: to prevent hackers from snooping on wireless data as it was transmitted between clients and access points (APs).
-From the start, however, WEP lacked the strength necessary to accomplish this.
+The Wi-Fi Alliance developed WEP -- the first encryption algorithm for the 802.11 standard -- with one main goal: prevent hackers from snooping on wireless data as it was transmitted between clients and APs.
+From its inception in the late 1990s, however, WEP lacked the strength necessary to accomplish this aim.

-WEP uses the RC4 stream cipher for authentication and encryption.
-The standard originally specified a 40-bit, preshared encryption key -- a 104-bit key was later made available after a set of restrictions from the U.S. government was lifted.
+WEP uses the RC4 (Rivest Cipher 4) stream cipher for authentication and encryption.
+The standard originally specified a 40-bit, preshared encryption key; a 104-bit key was later made available after a set of restrictions from the U.S. government was lifted.
 The key must be manually entered and updated by an administrator.